wesql/wescale/doc/design/20230809_LeastBusyConnectionLoadBalancePolicy.md

 # Motivation

 In practice, the number of connections in mysqld reflects the load on vttablet and mysqld processes.
-The load balancing strategy of routing requests based on mysql connection count will improve qps of the wesql-scale cluster.
+The load balancing strategy of routing requests based on mysql connection count will improve qps of the WeSQL WeScale cluster.

 # Technical design